google/ml-flashpoint/README.md

 A memory-first, lightning-fast, ready-to-use ML checkpointing library.

-Adapters for PyTorch DCP, Megatron-LM and NeMo 2.0 are readily available for seamless integration, on top of our core checkpointing APIs that can also be used directly for custom integrations.
+Adapters for PyTorch DCP, Megatron-LM and NeMo 2.0 are readily available for seamless integration.
+They are built on top of the core checkpointing APIs, which can also be used directly for custom integrations.

 If interested in a native integration with another framework, please let us know by creating a [feature request](https://github.com/google/ml-flashpoint/issues/new?template=feature_request.md) or upvoting an existing one!